Valmont Industries (NYSE:VMI) Releases FY22 Earnings Guidance

 Valmont Industries (NYSE:VMI) updated its FY22 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of $12.25-$13.00 for the period, compared to the Thomson Reuters consensus estimate of $12.21.
 The company issued revenue guidance of $3.8-$4.0 billion, compared to the consensus revenue estimate of $3.66 billion.Valmont Industries also updated its FY 2022 guidance to $12.250-$13.000 EPS.

-Separately, Zacks Investment Research raised Valmont Industries from a hold rating to a buy rating and set a $235.00 target price on the stock in a report on Wednesday.
+Separately, Zacks Investment Research upgraded shares of Valmont Industries from a hold rating to a buy rating and set a $235.00 price objective on the stock in a report on Wednesday.

-In related news, SVP Thomas Mitchell Parnell sold 335 shares of the firm’s stock in a transaction that occurred on Tuesday, December 7th.
-The stock was sold at an average price of $259.11, for a total transaction of $86,801.85.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-2.40% of the stock is currently owned by company insiders.
+In other Valmont Industries news, SVP Thomas Mitchell Parnell sold 335 shares of the stock in a transaction on Tuesday, December 7th.
+The shares were sold at an average price of $259.11, for a total transaction of $86,801.85.
+The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
+2.40% of the stock is currently owned by corporate insiders.

-Institutional investors have recently bought and sold shares of the stock.
-Cubist Systematic Strategies LLC bought a new position in shares of Valmont Industries during the 4th quarter worth approximately $214,000.
-Metropolitan Life Insurance Co NY raised its position in Valmont Industries by 9.8% in the 4th quarter.
-Metropolitan Life Insurance Co NY now owns 3,790 shares of the industrial products company’s stock valued at $949,000 after purchasing an additional 339 shares during the last quarter.
+Several hedge funds have recently added to or reduced their stakes in VMI.
+Cubist Systematic Strategies LLC acquired a new stake in shares of Valmont Industries in the 4th quarter worth about $214,000.
+Metropolitan Life Insurance Co NY grew its position in Valmont Industries by 9.8% in the 4th quarter.
+Metropolitan Life Insurance Co NY now owns 3,790 shares of the industrial products company’s stock valued at $949,000 after buying an additional 339 shares in the last quarter.
 D. E. Shaw & Co.
-Inc. raised its position in Valmont Industries by 14.3% in the 4th quarter.
+Inc. grew its position in Valmont Industries by 14.3% in the 4th quarter.
 D. E. Shaw & Co.
-Inc. now owns 6,919 shares of the industrial products company’s stock valued at $1,733,000 after purchasing an additional 868 shares during the last quarter.
-Parametric Portfolio Associates LLC raised its position in Valmont Industries by 4.5% in the 4th quarter.
-Parametric Portfolio Associates LLC now owns 29,427 shares of the industrial products company’s stock valued at $7,371,000 after purchasing an additional 1,275 shares during the last quarter.
-Finally, Sei Investments Co. raised its position in Valmont Industries by 13.8% in the 4th quarter.
-Sei Investments Co. now owns 32,329 shares of the industrial products company’s stock valued at $8,118,000 after purchasing an additional 3,908 shares during the last quarter.
-Institutional investors and hedge funds own 86.77% of the company’s stock.
+Inc. now owns 6,919 shares of the industrial products company’s stock valued at $1,733,000 after buying an additional 868 shares in the last quarter.
+Parametric Portfolio Associates LLC grew its position in Valmont Industries by 4.5% in the 4th quarter.
+Parametric Portfolio Associates LLC now owns 29,427 shares of the industrial products company’s stock valued at $7,371,000 after buying an additional 1,275 shares in the last quarter.
+Finally, Sei Investments Co. grew its position in Valmont Industries by 13.8% in the 4th quarter.
+Sei Investments Co. now owns 32,329 shares of the industrial products company’s stock valued at $8,118,000 after buying an additional 3,908 shares in the last quarter.
+86.77% of the stock is currently owned by institutional investors and hedge funds.

 About Valmont Industries